Shishiaha/TraderForPoe/README.md

-# TraderForPoe
+# TraderForPoe2
-## The tool is currently not in development
+## This tool is for PoE 2 only, use PoE 1 master branch for PoE 1.
-This tool makes trading in Path of Exile easy.
+This tool makes trading in Path of Exile 2 easy.

 It parses all incoming and outgoing trade whispers and shows a notification with usefull buttons.